Gong Yoga Nidra

 A powerful tool for therapeutic change

-Gong Yoga Nidra induces deep relaxation, heightens awareness, enables self-diagnosis, integrates changes, accelerates healing and is an excellent tool for eliminating those habit patterns that are at the root of physical and psychological problems that manifest in long-term stress and an inability to relax.
+Gong Yoga Nidra has been helpful for many with inducing deep relaxation, heightening awareness, connecting deeply with oneself, integrating changes, facilitating creativity and can be a tool for eliminating habit patterns that are at the root of physical and psychological suffering

 Yoga Nidra follows the yogic model of healing through the five layers of existence of the human being, called the koshas, or the sheaths of existence as illustrated below